 Diplomat Raphael Siev served the Irish Republic in a legal capacity for more than 30 years and was instrumental in developing the Irish Jewish Museum.
 Raphael Siev was a scholar whose broad knowledge ranged across law, politics and Irish history to Talmudic commentary.
+His commitment to the museum was legendary, his perpetual presence extending a welcome to visitors from around the world offering unique insights into the history of Irish Jews and Judaism.

 Born to Edith née Aronovitch of Limerick and Albert Siev in 1935, he was educated at Zion Schools in Bloomfield Avenue and the High School, Dublin.
 He took a gap year at Gateshead Yeshivah before studying legal science, biblical Hebrew and Oriental studies at Trinity College, Dublin, and was called to the Bar in 1960.